Aveos Fleet Performance: Liquidation

 On March 20, 2012, after getting permission from the Quebec Superior Court, Aveos said that it would immediately begin the process of liquidating its Canadian aircraft maintenance business, putting virtually all of the company's 2,600 employees across Canada out of work.
 About 160 employees will remain to oversee the liquidation process.
 According to chairman Eugene Davis, "The company had no viable option but to cease operations.
 We deeply regret the job losses and the impact this decision has on our employees in Canada and extend our sincere gratitude to them for their dedication and service over the years."

-Air Canada said it could be forced to cancel flights and strand thousands of passengers if Aveos is unable to complete repairs to several planes.
+Air Canada said it could be forced to cancel flights and strand thousands of passengers if Aveos was unable to complete repairs to several planes.
 The airline's lawyers argued in vain Monday for a Quebec Superior Court judge to order Aveos to not lay off more workers and to meet its obligations to complete the aircraft repairs.
 Justice Mark Schrager denied an Air Canada request that would have forced Aveos to maintain operations and employment to complete the contracted repairs.
 "Accommodation, if there is any between Aveos and Air Canada, is going to be made in a boardroom, not a courtroom," he said before granting creditor protection Monday.

 Aveos ownership

 As of March 2012, the ownership of Aveos has not been made public.
 Court documents state only that the company is privately held and "domiciled" in the Cayman Islands and Luxembourg.
 In a January 2010 interview with the Montreal Gazette, at the end of the Aveos debt restructuring and change of ownership from Kohlberg Kravis Roberts and Sageview Capital, the then-president of Aveos, Chahram Bolouri, would only say that the new shareholders were largely former creditors, "about four or five" banks and hedge funds, mostly from the U.S.; for its part, ACE Aviation Holdings, the parent company of Air Canada, reportedly had its own ownership in Aveos reduced to about 17%.

 By some reports, Aveos and Aeroman are both owned by Aero Technical Support & Services Holdings, based in Luxembourg.
 According to one report, that company in turn has as shareholders Sageview Capital and KKR (Kohlberg Kravis Roberts) Private Equity Investors.